 Sunny Vila Franca do Campo is 15 minutes away from the airport in Ponta Delgada, and is known for it’s coastal living, excellent restaurants, beautiful terrace views, and for having most of the best leisure beaches in the Azores Islands.
 Accommodation in the area goes from rental Houses and Villas, to Marina Apart-hotels and Beach Hotels, away from the city buzz and 15 to 30 minutes away from the best attractions and activities the island of São Miguel has to offer.
 Please contact us if you need any advice.

-Anytime – it is possible to see up to 28 different cetacean species within the year – a third of all known species, 4 of which are resident (including Sperm Whales), with a success rate of 98% success and average 3 species encountered per tour.
+Anytime – it is possible to see up to 28 different cetacean species within the year – a third of all known species, 4 of which are resident (including Sperm Whales), with a spotting success rate of 98% and average 3 species encountered per tour, TERRA AZUL’s Whale watching excursions are guaranteed all year.

 How about Bird Watching?